 There has been a bandstand in Sling, on land once owned by and part of Scarr Farm, for over 100 years.
 It was mainly used by local colliery brass & silver bands until the 1980s, since when the area has become disused & near-derelict.
 The Friends of Scarr Bandstand Group has been formed and the bandstand has been re-pointed and cleaned, and encroaching vegetation removed.

-This project will provide the support to make the area suitable for use by landscaping and treatments for improving the ground, protecting the site from boar, and helping to establish a series of events.
+This project provided the support to make the area suitable for use by landscaping and treatments for improving the ground, protecting the site from boar, and helping to establish a series of events.

-The project will help to create a stronger sense of community, and will give young up and coming artists somewhere to showcase their talent.
+The project helped to create a stronger sense of community, and gave young up-and-coming artists somewhere to showcase their talent.

-It will be established as a local centre for cultural activities.
-The project will also rekindle people’s memories of the bandstand concerts, and re-connect local residents with their links with mining and brass bands.
+The Bandstand is now established as a local centre for cultural activities.
+The project also rekindled people’s memories of the bandstand concerts, and re-connected local residents with their links with mining and brass bands.

 Friends of Scarr Bandstand hold a series of concerts each summer at Scarr Bandstand; they always prove very popular!
 They continue to welcome volunteers to help out at these events, or you can just come along and enjoy the atmosphere!